-The New Continental for Motorcycles
+The New Standard for Motorcycle Measures

 Motorcyclists live the feeling of freedom and adventure.
 On the way you can enjoy all kinds of hazards, and may have great difficulty.